frontlinesms/bails/README.md

 * running grails scripts is slow
 * writing codenarc rules is beyond me

+# Installation

+Add the following to your `grails-app/conf/BuildConfig`'s `plugins` closure:

+	build ':bails:0.3.1'

+and then run the following:

+	grails compile && grails bails-init

+This will set up the `bails` directory in your project.
+You can then run bails scripts like so:

+	bails/plugin/release

+N.B. this will need some tweaking if your plugins temp directory is not `target/`.
+Pull requests to fix this are welcome!

 # Stack

 Bails assumes you are using the following frameworks/tools/languages and will help you to integrate with them: